The Problem: How We Teach EKGs

 Do we need a better way to teach and practice cardiac rhythm interpretation?

 Reading or interpreting an electrocardiogram (EKG / ECG) is one of those iconic things that students imagine themselves doing when deciding to pursue a medical career.
-Every medical drama has scenes of providers working a critical patient and the chaos pausing while the monitor is interpreted and treatment is decided.
+Every medical drama has scenes of providers working on a critical patient and the chaos pausing while the monitor is interpreted and treatment is decided.
 That's not far from the truth, some of the time.

 Current State of EKG Education